 Further, read up on the work of 12 environmentalists working across conversation and preservation of our natural world, and enjoy a little reflection by reading nature quotes to see what others have to say about our environment...

 Whales are the largest animals on planet earth.
 Even the Jaekelopterus does not compare to a whale in size and height.

 The blue whale takes the win as the largest animal in the world since the beginning of time.
-An average blue whale weighs about 220 tons, and its height is about 98ft long.
+An average blue whale weighs about 220 tons, as much as 30 elephants! - and its height is about 98ft long.
 The right whale weighs up to 50 tons and is almost 65 feet long.

 Whales are truly magnificent creatures.
 The smallest adult whale weighs an average of 40 tons.
 Records show that the longest whale to be seen in the history of humankind is 110 feet long.
 Also, a newborn blue whale is almost 25 feet long.